This policy is for you if your chosen degree has a September 2023 start date.

 Depending on staff availability, applicants who apply after the deadline may be invited to an individual panel interview which will assess for the same values and experience as the group interview.

 Interviews are scheduled as flexibly as possible to enable applicants to attend.
-This includes, where possible, providing adequate notice (usually at least two weeks) and, if requested, offering applicants an alternative interview date.
+This includes, where possible, providing adequate notice (usually at least five working days) and, if requested, offering applicants an alternative interview date.
 A revised interview date may not be offered if the applicant fails to attend an interview without informing the University in advance.

 Some applicants, such as those who are disabled or those who are pregnant, may require adjustments to their interview to provide them with full and equal access to the process.
 Once a candidate has formally informed the School of Healthcare, we are responsible for making reasonable adjustments where possible.
 Email the University’s Disability Services team via firstname.lastname@example.org for further advice or information regarding disability-related adjustments.
 Email the Equality and Inclusion Unit via email@example.com for advice on other adjustments.